Monetra/mstdlib/cluster/README.md

 - [R] Flags            - VOTE_ONLY (can only vote, does not actually receive logs, essentially arbitrator mode), TLS_NOVERIFY_PEER (don't verify the peer certificate)
-- [R] MaximumRTT       - Maximum RTT response time in ms from any node before evicting the node in an error state.
+- [O] MaximumRTT       - Maximum RTT response time in ms from any node before evicting the node in an error state.
 This should be at least 10x the average round trip time to handle any packet rerouting due to interface issues.
+Defaults to 3000ms (3s).
-- [R] MaximumLogSize   - Maximum size in bytes of the recorded log payloads.
+- [O] MaximumLogSize   - Maximum size in bytes of the recorded log payloads.
                          Will purge the oldest entries until it reaches the desired cumulative size.
 This affects syncing after a detached member rejoins the cluster, if older logs have been purged, will require a full data serialization and transfer.
+Logs are currently kept in memory only.
+Defaults to 10,000,000 (10MB).
-- [R] Port             - Port to listen on
+- [O] Port             - TCP Port to listen on.
+Defaults to 7150.
 - [O] NodeIPAddress    - IP Address of local machine to use to connect to peers.
                          Must be of the same address class as the Server List.
                          If not provided, will choose a non-localhost and